 9. Stay in a Rustic Cabin and Use a Real Outhouse

-Settle into a beautiful rustic-style cabin and experience a modern outhouse in Bryce Canyon, Utah.
+Head north of the Grand Canyon to settle into a beautiful rustic-style cabin and experience a modern outhouse in Bryce Canyon, Utah.
 At Ruby’s Inn RV Park and Campground, you can catch a rodeo, go on a guided ATV tour, have Old West photos taken or go for a horseback ride.
 At night, sleep on classic log bunk beds.
 While the cabins have electricity, they do not have TVs, so play board games or cards on the cabin’s picnic-style table.
 In the morning, enjoy modern amenities like the inn’s hot tub and heated swimming pool.
 Ruby’s also has tipis you can stay in, but you need to bring sleeping pads, sleeping bags since the tipis do not have any furniture inside.